loyaltyI2022/Integrated-Node-App/App_using_chunks_concept_to_publish_linebyline/readme.txt

 Steps to run
-Go to the terminal and type npm install and install azure blob modules Then run partition to create a kafka topic
+1) Go to the terminal and type npm install
+2) install azure blob modules
+3) Then run partition to create a kafka topic
-Then run main2.js to publish data to kafka topic
+4) Then run main2.js to publish data to kafka topic

 Basic info